Scalable Deep Reinforcement Learning for Routing and Spectrum Access in Physical Layer: Introduction

-Collectively, the approaches in the above existing works in using reinforcement learning on routing for ad-hoc wireless networks are restricted by all or at least some of the following modeling and design choices: \begin{enumerate}[label=\textbf{C.\arabic*}] \item The network model assumes a fixed set of connections where two nodes are either reachable, or not. \item A distinct agent is associated with every node in the network and is trained specifically for this node. \item The same network must be used for both training and testing. \end{enumerate} Each of these modeling and design choices imposes limitations and has drawbacks. \ref{enum:2} abstracts away pivotal physical-layer characteristics of the network, and cannot account for objectives such as signal-to-noise-and-interference (SINR) based quality-of-service (QoS). \ref{enum:1} requires the number of agents to match to the network size, therefore limiting scalability and generalization capability. \ref{enum:3} further limits agents' abilities to adapt to network changes.
+To summarize, the approaches in most of the existing works in using reinforcement learning on routing for ad-hoc wireless networks are restricted by all or at least some of the following modeling and design choices: \begin{enumerate}[label=\textbf{C.\arabic*}] \item The network model assumes a fixed set of connections, where two nodes are either reachable or not. \item A distinct agent is associated with every node in the network and is trained specifically for this node. \item The objective is cumulative along the route. \item The same network topology must be maintained from training to testing. \end{enumerate} Each of these modeling and design choices imposes limitations and has drawbacks. \ref{enum:2} abstracts away pivotal physical-layer characteristics of the network, thus preventing optimization of objectives such as signal-to-noise-and-interference (SINR) based quality-of-service (QoS). \ref{enum:1} requires the number of agents to scale as the network size, therefore limiting scalability and generalization capability. \ref{enum:4} does not allow the optimization of objectives such as the bottleneck link rate within a data flow. \ref{enum:3} further limits agents' abilities to adapt to network changes.
 Attempting to address the limitation of \ref{enum:3}, \cite{chang} let agents \emph{explore} all new neighbors opportunistically, which is essentially retraining.
-But as the layout of an ad-hoc network can frequently change, any solution designed under \ref{enum:3} is inherently insufficient.
+But as the layout of an ad-hoc network can frequently change (e.g., due to mobility), any solution designed under \ref{enum:3} is inherently insufficient.
 Further, to address the limitation of \ref{enum:1}, \cite{lspirouting} proposes the use of a specific $Q$-function estimator \cite{lspi} for the agent, allowing the same agent to be applied to different nodes.
 But, none of these works perform routing based on physical-layer attributes.